 Expanding Your Surplus As Much As You Can

-What separates a lot of the people that was able to achieve their financial goals, and those who struggled is the size of their surplus.
+What separates a lot of the people that were able to achieve their financial goals, and those who struggled is the size of their surplus.

 Surplus = Income minus Expenses